 - Get in the habit of reading and acting on messages at the same time.
 Your actions might be a) Respond, b) Take action, and c) File, but your goal is to clear out your inbox.

 Formulate email strategies and keep working them because without some type of strategy in place, you could find yourself stuck in email all day long.

 Productivity experts recommend that we exercise at the beginning of the day.
 But what if you’re not a morning person or you have to be out the door so early that you can’t fit it in first thing?
 Well, you can do the next best thing and work out just before lunch.
 This is one of those productive habits with a happy side-effect; it usually end those 3 p.m. slumps.
 And because one healthy behavior influences another, exercising before lunch may help you to eat healthier at lunchtime and snack healthier at 3 p.m.

 3. Set an alarm for an hour before you want to leave work

 If you’re like most people, the end of the day usually sneaks up on you.
 With emails still to get to and about a dozen tabs open on your laptop, last minute is not when you want to start scurrying to get something accomplished.
-With a “one-hour” warning though, you can start scurrying sooner.
+With a “one-hour” warning, you can start scurrying sooner.
 I use this window to complete JUST ONE THING, not everything.
 If I get through that one thing and still have time, I’ll start something else.

-4. Cut distractions by scheduling them (as you do lunch)
+4. Cut distractions by scheduling them

 6. Reduce multitasking